SPEAK WITH AN EXPERT

 Conclusion

-At CyberProof, our strong cross team collaboration between SOC, MEDR, UCM, Automation, Engineering and R&D has successfully mitigated multiple intrusions in first quarter of 2025.
+At CyberProof, our strong cross-team collaboration between SOC, MEDR, UCM, Automation, Engineering and R&D has successfully mitigated multiple intrusions in first quarter of 2025.
 We will continue to focus on high impactful threat groups in coming months and shall report if we find any interesting stories.
 Please review MITRE attack navigator for RansomHub to learn more about the group’s TTPs.

 Indictors of Compromise